mohitk2001/mohitk2001/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👯 I’m looking to collaborate on **any project which increase my coding skills**
+- 👯 I’m looking to collaborate on **any project which devlop my coding skills**

 - 📫 How to reach me **mohit001.hello@gmail.com**